-The differences and similarities between the US and British consumers were highlighted.
-Some were just a few percentage points difference — not much to note, maybe just a random effect.
+The YouGov report highlighted the differences and similarities between the US and British consumers.
+Some were just a few percentage points difference.
+This appears not much to note, maybe just a random effect.
 The profile of those who believe brands exploit issues is really interesting.
 Who is unhappy with brands’ social engagement?
-Such people tend to skew male and older, they aren’t keen on firms getting involved in human rights/issues most relevant to the LGBT+ community.
+Such people tend to skew male and older.
+YouGov found older men were not keen on firms getting involved in human rights/issues most relevant to the LGBT+ community.
 There seems to be almost an anti-business right-wing politics coming through.
 The implication is an interesting one for business and trying to get the level of social involvement right.

-Apparently British people think advertising doesn’t change their decisions — which may just be lack of self-awareness.
+Apparently, British people think advertising doesn’t change their decisions.
+This may just be lack of self-awareness.
 The data also suggests there is less to gain by political branding in the UK.
 I’m not 100% sure this is true, Still, the public seems to think so.
 Who am I to argue?